slimgroup/JOLI.jl/README.md

-use of element-free operators, AbstractMatrix-based operators, and composing all of those into complex formulas that are not explicitly executed until they act on the vector. '+', '*', '-' and etc... operation are supported in any combination of operators and vectors.
+use of element-free operators, AbstractMatrix-based operators, and composing all of those into complex formulas that are not explicitly executed until they act on the vector. '+', '*', '-' and etc... operations are supported in any mathematicaly valid combination of operators and vectors.
+Composite operators can be defined before they are used to act on vectors.

 JOLI operators support operations like adjoint, transpose, and conjugate for element-free operators provided that enough